Laura Richard 2021 WEB

 • Enabled E-commerce for Official Public Records

-• VitalChek online services for the safety of customers
+• VitalChek online services for the safety and convenience of customers

 Enhanced Efficiency